panin-anan/grinder_model/README.md

 ```bash
 python3 src/grinder_model/grinder_model/volume_model_svr.py
 ```
-The program will endlessly prompt for user to select test data in .csv file format to input.
+The program will endlessly prompt for user to select test data in .csv file format to input as shown below:
+![image](https://github.com/user-attachments/assets/569c7767-62b0-4a97-9254-b7c3742823ec)

 After the user becomes content with the amount of data file selected, just press cancel for the program to continue the next step.
-![image](https://github.com/user-attachments/assets/569c7767-62b0-4a97-9254-b7c3742823ec)

-The program will then use the selected data to train and test the model based on SVR method, outputting a model performance graph shown below:
+The program will then use the selected data to train and test the model based on SVR method, outputting a model performance graph looking like what is shown below:

 ![image](https://github.com/user-attachments/assets/c933ebe2-62ba-4705-b9e2-c163fad44d41)